jadefrh/SI_back/README.md

 - Jade FERHAOUI

 ## Our idea
-The easiest way (2 clicks) to find movies to go see near you.
+CineTo.me is the easiest way (2 clicks) to find movies to go see near you.
 The website allows for a quick overview of the local screenings, routes and online tickets.